tigera-cs/Calico-Enterprise-Networking-Training-FR/README.md

 # Calico Enterprise Networking Training
-This is the hands-on lab guide for Calico Enterprise networking training.
+This is the hands-on lab guide for Calico Enterprise Networking Training.

 ## Lab setup